 True pricing transparency will require transparency across all parties, and PBMs that already offer a true transparent pricing arrangement will benefit most.
 Generally speaking, more transparency could mean more competitive pricing for employer groups in the future.

-Earlier this year, the Trump administration called for the end of rebate protections against anti-kickback laws for Medicare claims.
+Earlier this month, the Trump administration withdrew its plan to eliminate legal rebate protections against anti-kickback laws for Medicare claims.
 The goal was to lower the list price of the medication that would benefit members at the point of sale.
 However, the CBO estimates that federal spending would increase $170 billion if the rule were implemented as proposed.
 The elimination of rebates for Medicare claims does not guarantee the lowering of the list price of medications.
 It is also unclear what the elimination of rebates would do to premiums as PBMs claim they already pass back most of the rebates.
 The debate continues as to the root cause of high medication costs.

 It’s no secret that all parties profit from the generic drug market.
 It’s a good thing that all are incentivized to increase utilization of generics over more expensive brand name drugs.
 However, this has created an incredibly obscure generic pricing structure that’s ripe for abuse.
 Authorities from more than 40 states filed a complaint accusing 20 pharmaceutical companies of colluding to raise generic drug prices.
 According to the complaint, the companies exchanged emails regarding the timing of the next price increase.
 An unredacted copy suggests this complaint could have significant impact on overall on drug prices.
 The very fact that this practice has come to light will force more scrutiny and calls for transparency.